purhya/career/README.md

 <img src="./images/azeroth-venture.jpg" width="800" height="400">

-On 2019, when World of Warcraft Classic launched, I created this site, it's a single-page web application, it helped me exploring Azeroth.
+On 2019, when World of Warcraft Classic launched, I created this site, it's a single-page web application, I designed it from my own perspective, and it helped me exploring Azeroth well.

-It provides much more convenient user experience for querying than other apps, I designed this app from my own perspective, and try to reach final query result directly.
+It provides much more convenient user experience for querying than other apps, and try to reach final query result directly.

 ### Others

-- [flit.js](https://github.com/purhya/flit.js): A MVVM framework, had been obsoleted.
+- [flit.js](https://github.com/purhya/flit.js): A MVVM framework, obsoleted.
-- [flit.ui](https://github.com/purhya/flit.ui): A UI library based on flit.js, serves [Azeroth Venture](https://wow.playjournals.com/classic/en/), had been obsoleted.
+- [flit.ui](https://github.com/purhya/flit.ui): A UI library based on flit.js, serves [Azeroth Venture](https://wow.playjournals.com/classic/en/), obsoleted.
 - [Run on Save](https://github.com/pucelle/vscode-run-on-save): A vscode plugin, just for convenience when compiling Sass codes.